 Start Supplemental Information

-Abstract: The William T. Pecora Award is presented annually to individuals or groups that make outstanding contributions toward understanding the earth by means of remote sensing.
+Abstract: The William T. Pecora Award is presented annually to individuals or teams using satellite or aerial remote sensing that make outstanding contributions toward understanding the Earth (land, oceans and air), educating the next generation of scientists, informing decision makers or supporting natural or human-induced disaster response.
 The award is sponsored jointly by the Department of the Interior (DOI) and the National Aeronautics and Space Administration (NASA).

-In 1974 the Pecora award was established in honor of Dr. William T. Pecora, former Director of the U.S. Geological Survey, Under Secretary, Department of the Interior and a motivating force behind the establishment of a program for civil remote sensing of the earth from space.
+The award was established in 1974 to honor the memory of Dr. William T. Pecora, former Director of the USGS and Under Secretary, Department of the Interior.
+Dr. Pecora was a motivating force behind the establishment of a program for civil remote sensing of the Earth from space.
+His early vision and support helped establish what we know today as the Landsat satellite program.
 The purpose of the award is to recognize individuals or groups working in the field of remote sensing of the earth.
 National and international nominations are accepted from the public and private sector individuals, teams, organizations, and professional societies.

 Nomination packages include three sections: (A) Cover Sheet, (B) Summary Statement, and (C) Supplemental Materials.
 The cover sheet includes professional contact information.
 The Summary Statement is limited to two pages and describes the nominee's achievements in the scientific and technical remote sensing community, contributions leading to successful practical applications of remote sensing, and/or major breakthroughs in remote sensing science or technology.
 Nominations may include up to 10 pages of supplemental information such as resume, publications list, and/or letters of endorsement.

 Title: The Pecora Award; Application and Nomination Process

 Type of Review: Revision of a currently approved collection.